 Joining us for today’s show is Jennifer Arnold, a marketing executive who knows a thing or two about generating revenue.
 Today’s topic is customer marketing and how to grow revenues from existing customers.
-We leveraged the How to Make Your Number in 2018 as a guide.
+We leveraged SBI’s How to Make Your Number in 2018 as a guide.
+Turn to the Marketing Strategy section and flip to the Customer Marketing phase.

 Our guest today is Jennifer Arnold, the Vice President of Marketing responsible for Australia and New Zealand for software powerhouse SAP.
 Jennifer is going to demonstrate how to grow revenues from existing customers.